-Chris O'Donnell is an American actor.
-He is most well know for his roles as Dick Grayson/Robin in Batman Forever (1995) and Batman & Robin (1997), Charlie Simms in Scent of a Woman (1992), and Jack McAuliffe in mini-series, The Company (2007).
+Chris O'Donnell is most well know for his roles as Dick Grayson/Robin in Batman Forever (1995) and Batman & Robin (1997), Charlie Simms in Scent of a Woman (1992), and Jack McAuliffe in mini-series, The Company (2007).

 O'Donnell was born in Winnetka, Illinois, the son of Julie Ann Rohs von Brecht and William Charles O'Donnell, Sr., a general manager of a CBS radio station.
 He is the youngest of seven children, with four sisters and two brothers, and is of German and Irish descent.
 He was raised in a Roman Catholic family and attended Roman Catholic schools, including Loyola Academy in Wilmette, Illinois for high school, graduating in 1988.
 He attended Boston College and graduated with a Bachelor of Science in marketing.
 He began modeling at the age of 13, and was featured in several commercials.

 O'Donnell was discovered when he was cast in a McDonald's commercial, in which he served Michael Jordan.
 His first television role was an appearance on the series Jack and Mike in 1986.
 At the age of 17, he was offered a chance to audition for a part in the movie Men Don't Leave, with Jessica Lange, and he won the role.
 In the early 1990s, O'Donnell was a featured player in many successful movies such as Fried Green Tomatoes (1991), School Ties (1992), and Scent of a Woman (1992) with Al Pacino (receiving a nomination for the Golden Globe Award for Best Supporting Actor).